McGuirk Arena: Toilet Paper tradition

 Prior to 1988, fans would throw toilet paper after a CMU men's basketball player made the first basket.
 It was estimated that 3,000 rolls were used each game, causing a shortage.
 Fans would even steal paper from the bathrooms.
 The Mid-American Conference began assessing technical fouls in 1988 for stopping play and putting the players at risk, thus ending the tradition.

+The tradition returned during the 2022-23 season, though the ceremonial toss was shifted to pregame.
+The modern Toilet Paper Toss encouraged the new attendance record for the facility, hosting arch-rival Western Michigan on January 28, 2023.
+The Chippewas overcame an 11-point deficit to log a game-winning three-pointer with 6.6 seconds to go for a 70-69 final.

 Renovation

 In 2009–2010, the CMU Events Center underwent a $20 million renovation that included reconfigured seating in the arena, increasing seating capacity to 5,300 from the previous capacity of 5,200.
 The Daniel P. Rose Center would become McGuirk Arena with the court naming rights to John Kulhavi.
-The record attendance for McGuirk Arena of 5,412 was set on February 3, 2017, when the Chippewas Men's Basketball Team came back from an 18 point deficit in the second half to defeat their in-state rival, Western Michigan by a score of 86-82.